curlydesigner/site/README.md

 - This is a static HTML site.
 There is no local Jekyll or package build step.
 - `.nojekyll` is present so GitHub Pages, if used, serves the files as static HTML.
 - Published case studies live in `portfolio/published/`.
+- `portfolio/index.html` is generated from `portfolio.html` by `tools/sync-portfolio-route.js` so static hosting serves the clean `/portfolio` route.
 - Draft case studies live in `portfolio/drafts/`, which is ignored by Git and only previewed locally.
 - Root case-study files are compatibility wrappers for older URLs.
 - Public HTML pages were verified against the live website during the refactor review